codacy/codacy-coverage-reporter/docs/index.md

 ### Submitting coverage for unsupported languages

-If your language is not in the list of supported languages, you can still send coverage to Codacy.
+If your language isn't in the list of supported languages, you can still send coverage to Codacy.

 To do this, provide the correct language with the flag `-l`, together with `--force-language`.
 For example: